GPU-Accelerated Algorithms for Process Mapping: Related Work

-\textsc{IntegratedMapping}~\cite{Faraj20} uses matching based coarsening to create a smaller representation of the graph.
+\textsc{IntMap}~\cite{Faraj20} uses matching-based coarsening to create a smaller representation of the graph.
 The Global Path Algorithm~\cite{Maue07}, a $1/2$-approximation algorithm, is used to determine a matching of vertices.
 Instead of using the edge weights as a rating, a special rating function \hbox{$\exp^*(\{u, v\}) = \omega(\{u, v\}) / c(u)c(v)$} from~\cite{Holtgrewe10} is used.
 As initial partitioning, the hierarchical multisection approach is used.
-Refinement strategies include quotient graph refinement~\cite{Sanders11}, $k$-way FM refinement~\cite{Sanders11}, label propagation~\cite{Raghavan07} and multi-try FM refinement~\cite{Sanders11}.
+Refinement strategies include quotient graph refinement~\cite{Sanders11}, $k$-way FM refinement~\cite{Sanders11}, label propagation~\cite{Raghavan07}, and multi-try FM refinement~\cite{Sanders11}.
 All refinement methods use the \emph{gain} of a vertex $v$ when moving it from its current block $\Pi(v)$ to a new block $b$.
 The gain is defined as follows:

-Multiple methods are presented to query the distance $D_{i, j}$ between two PEs $i$ and $j$.
-The simplest one saves a matrix with $\mathcal{O}(k^2)$ space and access each distance in $O(1)$.
-The other methods, have a considerable lower space complexity, but come with more computational load.
+Multiple methods are presented to query the distance $\mathcal{D}_{i, j}$ between two PEs.
+The simplest one saves a matrix with $\mathcal{O}(k^2)$ space and accesses each distance in $O(1)$.
+The other methods, have a considerably lower space complexity, but come with more computational load.

-\textsc{Mt-KaHyPar-Steiner}~\cite{Heuer23} originally was developed to minimize wire lengths in VLSI designs.
-Logical units, hypergraph $\mathcal{H}$, are mapped to chip locations, edge-weighted graph $\mathcal{C}$, such that the total sum of used edge-weights, the implicit wire-length distance, is minimized.
-Replacing $\mathcal{H}$ with the task graph $G_\mathcal{C}$ and $\mathcal{C}$ with the hardware topology matrix $D$ leads to GPMP\@. \algo{Mt-KaHyPar-Steiner} is integrated into the shared-memory parallel hypergraph partitioner \algo{Mt-KaHyPar}~\cite{Gottesbueren20}.
+\textsc{Mt-KaHyPar-Steiner}~\cite{Heuer23} originally minimizes wire lengths in VLSI designs.
+Logical units, a hypergraph~$\mathcal{H}$, are mapped to chip locations, an edge-weighted graph~$\mathcal{C}$, such that the total sum of used edge weights, the implicit wire-length distance, is minimized.
+Replacing $\mathcal{H}$ with the task graph $G_\mathcal{C}$ and $\mathcal{C}$ with the hardware topology matrix~$\mathcal{D}$ leads to GPMP\@. \algo{Mt-KaHyPar-Steiner} is integrated into the shared-memory parallel hypergraph partitioner \algo{Mt-KaHyPar}~\cite{Gottesbueren20}.
 The algorithm follows the multilevel (hyper-)graph partitioning approach.
-First the hypergraph is clustered, and these clustered are coarsed into a smaller graph.
+First, the hypergraph is clustered, and these clusters are contracted into individual vertices, creating a smaller graph.
 An initial $k$-way partition of the hypergraph is determined and then greedily mapped onto the chip locations.
-As local search refinement algorithms, label propagation~\cite{Raghavan07}, FM refinement~\cite{Fiduccia82} and flow-based refinement~\cite{Sanders11} are used.
+As local search refinement algorithms, label propagation~\cite{Raghavan07}, FM refinement~\cite{Fiduccia82}, and flow-based refinement~\cite{Sanders11} are used.